 Take it if possible, at the same time every day.
 It is not relevant whether you take Nolvadex before, with, or after food.

 Keep taking Nolvadex for as long as your doctor or pharmacist tells you.

 If you forget to take it

-If you miss a dose, take it as soon as you remember, as long as 12 hours have passed before the next dose is due.
+If you miss a dose, take it as soon as you remember, as long as 12 hours have passed before the following amount is due.
 If it is less than 12 hours for your next dose, do not take the missed dose.

 Do not take another dose of medicine to make up for a missed dose.
 If you have questions about what to do, ask your doctor or pharmacist.
 If you have trouble remembering to take your medicine, ask your pharmacist for some suggestions.

 Call your doctor or pharmacist urgently or go to your nearest hospital if you think you or someone else may have taken too much Nolvadex.
 Follow these recommendations even if there are no signs of discomfort or poisoning.

 If you take too much Nolvadex, you may experience problems with your heart rhythm.

 Make sure to keep up with all of your medical appointments to check on your progress.
 Tell any other doctor, dentist, or pharmacist treating you that you are taking Nolvadex.